Instun/sm2-multikey/README.md

 The SM2 Multikey library provides a complete implementation of the SM2 cryptographic algorithm with support for the W3C Multikey format.
 It is specifically designed for:

-- **Verifiable Credentials**: Create and verify digital credentials using SM2 signatures
+- **Key Management**: Handle SM2 key pairs in multiple formats
 - **Digital Signatures**: Generate and verify SM2 signatures with SM3 digest
-- **Key Management**: Handle SM2 key pairs in multiple formats
-- **Data Integrity**: Create and verify Data Integrity Proofs
 - **Cross-Platform**: Consistent API across Node.js and browser environments

 The library implements a pluggable architecture that allows for platform-specific optimizations while maintaining a consistent API.
 In Node.js environments, it leverages native crypto implementations for optimal performance, while in browsers it uses a pure JavaScript implementation.